New Jersey Burn Injury Lawyers

 Compensation for Work-Related Burn Injuries in New Jersey

 Generally, workers are entitled to workers’ compensation benefits if they suffer a work-related injury or illness.
-However, laws vary by state – therefore injured workers should seek the counsel of a qualified lawyer in their local area.
+However, laws vary by state – therefore injured workers should seek the counsel of a qualified burn injury lawyer in their local area.

 New Jersey employers are required to carry workers’ compensation insurance to compensate employees for costs associated with their workplace injuries.
 These may include: